 Up to 10% of the next season's movement limit may be anticipated in the event of an overrun.
 Any excess overrun is penalised in the following season at double the amount of the excess.
-The same arrangements apply to the noise quotas.
-In 2021 this was not required due to the low number of night flights in both the summer and winter seasons.
+The same arrangements apply to noise quotas.